mckennapsean/dissertation/content/04-example.md

 Our multidisciplinary design team consisted of two designers, one psychologist, a visualization expert, and myself, a visualization novice.
-On this team, only one of the five members had used the nine stage framework previously.
+On this team, only one of the five members had used the nine-stage framework previously.
 We tackled the challenge of redesigning an existing visualization tool in the area of cybersecurity.
 As our team attempted to adopt the nine-stage framework for conducting design studies [@Sedlmair2012b], we struggled to answer questions